 A few hours later, Cliff Heeney was back to say.
 “Just got off the telephone with our Finnish friends who live in Vantaa, a suburb of Helsinki.
 Their apartment building is heated by district heating, as most are in Helsinki.
 They are not charged by how much hot heating water that they use, but rather a flat rate based upon the square meters of their flat.
 It is built into their monthly maintenance fee.
 Each apartment or flat is owned by an individual and they all pay a monthly maintenance fee, I think it’s similar to what a condo owner would pay in the USA.
 No steam is used in their systems."

-So, if you looking to learn about heating, or just about life in general, stop by The Wall at HeatingHelp.com and ask.
-I’m not the only one who’s staring at a birdfeeder.
+So, if you looking to learn about heating, or just about life in general, stop by The Wall and ask a question.
+It's amazing who hangs out there.